 How does the Mayan Calendar work?

 The Mayan Calendar is based on a system of 260 named days, and a year of 365 days.
-It is made of three separate calendars, which put together form a "Calendar Round" that corresponds to 18,980 days, or 52 years.
+It is made of three calendars, which are put together to form a "Calendar Round" corresponding to 18,980 days, or 52 years.

 How is the date determined in the Mayan Calendar?